pachyderm/pachyderm/examples/joins/README.md

         $ pachctl update pipeline -f outer_join.json --reprocess
     ```

-- List all the datum created by the pipeline again:
+- List all the datums created by the pipeline again:

     For this, in the `examples/joins` directory, run:
     ```shell